Intersection where daycare bus crashes, no stranger to wrecks

 “We're just very glad that the children seem to be OK,” Henson said.

-Many of the children had minor injuries and have been released.
+Eight of the 10 children had minor injuries and have been released.
 The bus driver has also been released, her family said.
+GSP officials report she was not injured.
 And according tree service’s owner, the two men from the truck are still getting X-rays.

 As part of their procedure, Bright from the Start, a department with the State of Georgia, will investigate the crash.